 3. Paper, Coffee Filters & Straight Stitch Needle Plates – When you need to fend off a hungry sewing machine, go to your kitchen, printer, or sewing machine Shop for relief.

 If your machine frequently “eats” your fabric (pulls the fabric in the throat plate) one way to prevent this is to use paper or coffee filters.

-Place the paper underneath the fabric while you sew and this will prevent your fabric from being pulled into the machine.
+Place the paper underneath the fabric while you sew, this will prevent your fabric from being pulled into the machine.

-To remove the paper from the fabric, fold it back and forth along the seam and carefully tear the paper from the fabric.
+To remove the paper from the fabric, fold it back and forth along the stitches and carefully tear the paper from the fabric.

-If you prefer not to use paper, check to see if you can purchase a straight stitch needle plate for your machine.
+If you don’t want to use paper, check to see if you can purchase a straight stitch needle plate for your machine.

 Straight stitch needle plates have a smaller hole that prevents the machine from gobbling the fabric.

 Be mindful about the plate you have on the machine and the project you’re working on.

 For example, if the project uses a zigzag stitch and you have the straight stitch needle plate on, the needle will break when it comes in contact with the solid throat plate.
 Ouch.

 4. Sewing Pins & Clips – Fabric likes to wiggle out of place, to keep it from misbehaving, pins or clips will be your best friend.

 I like to use glass-head pins because they are heat tolerant and won’t melt when you use an iron.

 If you’re not a fan of pins, you could use Clover Mini Wonder Clips

 Here is video from Maile Lani sharing why she uses these neat clips.